Wildlander-mod/Support/Docs/SSEFAQ.md

 # Wabbajack Issues

-## Wabbajack Fails to download mods or hangs for a long time.
+## Wabbajack fails to download mods or hangs for a long time.

-Sometimes wabbajack gets stuck downloading.
+Sometimes Wabbajack gets stuck downloading.

-1. Close and restart wabbajack - Start the Wildlander install process again, entering same criteria as originally.
-Wababjack will the CRC check your existing files and will normally resume where it failed & complete the install without any further intervention.
+1. Close and restart Wabbajack - Start the Wildlander install process again, entering same criteria as originally.
+Wababjack will CRC check your existing files and will normally resume where it failed & complete the install without any further intervention.
 2. If you are experiencing issues with Wabbajack repeatedly failing to download one or more files (same files every time), try enabling the Network Workaround in Wabbajack settings.

 [![img](https://camo.githubusercontent.com/72d29a1cda8ff5fa29f42ff8232ea890764cbae1c17344c50a8deea51645cf3c/68747470733a2f2f696d616765732d6578742d322e646973636f72646170702e6e65742f65787465726e616c2f4f506f423576314f734e516c3749315f592d2d636a3967527567553759734f4655536b47633234345753632f68747470732f692e6962622e636f2f4644504472666b2f446973636f72642d56504e2e706e67)](https://camo.githubusercontent.com/72d29a1cda8ff5fa29f42ff8232ea890764cbae1c17344c50a8deea51645cf3c/68747470733a2f2f696d616765732d6578742d322e646973636f72646170702e6e65742f65787465726e616c2f4f506f423576314f734e516c3749315f592d2d636a3967527567553759734f4655536b47633234345753632f68747470732f692e6962622e636f2f4644504472666b2f446973636f72642d56504e2e706e67)

-3.

-4. If that does not resolve the issue, try using a VPN service such as Cloudflare WARP or ProtonVPN.
+3. If that does not resolve the issue, try using a VPN service such as Cloudflare WARP or ProtonVPN.
 (Wildlander is not affiliated with and does not endorse any specific VPN service.
-We does not provide user support for VPN services.
+We do not provide user support for VPN services.
 Use at your own discretion.)

-5. If above fails then manually download the file using the following procedure:-
+4. If above fails then manually download the file using the following procedure:-

-    1. Close wabbajack
+    1. Close Wabbajack
-    2. Go [here](https://github.com/wabbajack-tools/mod-lists/blob/master/reports/wildlander/status.md) Find the failing mod in the list the link  next to the download to manually download the file(s) and copy into the downloads directory you specified when starting the wabbajack install process
+    2. Go [here](https://github.com/wabbajack-tools/mod-lists/blob/master/reports/wildlander/status.md) find the failing mod in the list.
+Click the link to manually download the file(s) and copy them into the downloads directory you specified when starting the Wabbajack install process
-    3. Restart wabbajack - it will then proceed with the install
+    3. Restart Wabbajack - it will then proceed with the install

 ----------

 ## Getting a download failed on Elswaps Speed trees.

-If you are unable to download MEGA files through Wabbajack You can [download](https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM) the file manually and save the Zip to the Folder you entered as your "download location" from the wabbajack interface.
+If you are unable to download MEGA files through Wabbajack you can [download](https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM) the file manually and save the Zip to the Folder you entered as your "download location" from the wabbajack interface.

 ----------

 ## Getting a download failed on Original Skyrim files

-If you get the following error - Make sure steam is installed in english, Validate your game files in steam, from the steam > right click > properties > Local files tab
+If you get the following error - Make sure Steam is installed in English, validate your game files in Steam.
+Steam > Right Click > Properties > Local files tab
 - Unable to download Skyrim_Default.ini

 Wildlander requires Aniversary edition, If you get any of the following - update your Skyrim.